Clean-up day at Waiōtahe estuary

 The Bryans Beach community group started in 2007 with six committee members representing about 80 households in the Bryans Beach area.
 It takes on any project affecting the community, from installing speed bumps along the beach front to weed eradication, largely targeting gorse and pampas on stop banks, river edges and beach and back dune areas, and planting native trees.

-Its members also install predator traps to help boost bird populations.
-They have placed 80 DOC traps from the Ohiwa Harbour to the Waiōtahe spit across from the pipi beds.
-As a result the number of shore birds in the area has increased significantly.
+Its members have installed a series of predator traps and bait stations to help boost bird populations.
+They have placed 80 DOC traps from Ohiwa Harbour to the Waiōtahe spit across from the pipi beds, and approximately 45 bait stations.
+As a result the number of shore and estuarine birds in the area has increased significantly.
 Many hours are also spent monitoring the NZ dotterel and variable oyster-catcher nests to help the chicks survive.
+Rat and mustelid numbers have dramatically decreased.

 Bryans Beach is on Ōhiwa Beach Rd, on the edge of Ōhiwa Harbour.